 There are other technologies that can be employed in a Contact Centre.
 They can be as diverse as the Contact Centre Manager’s creative thinking is capable of.
 For example, a client complaint management system.
 These usually are fairly simple systems that can be created quite easily by a Technology company.
 All it needs to do is to log and track complaints through the various stages of the process.
 It can easily be created to analyse complaints for use by the Contact Centre Manager or by Client Account Managers to brief clients as required.

 Success in a Contact Centre depends on two factors.
-Firstly, the systems must be made to talk to the other and/or, interact with each other.
+Firstly, the systems must be made to talk to each other and/or, interact with each other.
 The more seamless the process is, the better will be the results achieved.
 Secondly, the success of a Corporate Travel Contact Centre is also dependent on the management team that runs the Centre.
-It is they who decide how they will emply the technologies available.
-The Contact Centre must always function as a well oiled machine.
+It is they who decide how they will employ the technologies available.
+The Contact Centre must always function as a well-oiled machine.
 It must run smoothly.
 While it is easily possible to put in the best technologies, with cost perhaps being the only limiting factor, to make them work to the benefit of owners and clients, requires an innovative and creative management team.

 © Mano Chandra Dhas

 Note – Should you have any comments or queries, please use the comment box here below.
 I will respond to every comment within a reasonable period of time.
 I’d also be delighted if you share this article with contacts of yours who may be interested, or benefit from its contents.
 Please use one of the Social Media share buttons below.
 I’d love to have you subscribe to my blog: it is free and you will never miss a post!